mvolkmann/blog/src/swift-ui.md

 click the button with a triangle inside a circle.
 This also enables scrolling by dragging which is not possible in the default mode.
-And one more thing clicking this does is to trigger the Preview to resume if it is paused and rebuild the code.
+Clicking this also triggers the Preview to resume if it is paused and rebuild the code.

 To rotate the display to landscape mode,